Supporting existing clients through the transition

 • Support may include talk therapy as well as other rehabilitation services and can be used in conjunction with group-based therapy and other services.

-• We’re also increasing the support kiritaki can access after they’ve completed their recovery goals so they can maintain their progress for years to come.
+• We’re also increasing the support kiritaki can access after they’ve achieved their recovery goals so they can maintain their progress for years to come.

-• We're creating more effective tools to measure client progress.
-Providers will have access to two compulsory Patient Reported Outcome Measure (PROM)s that will allow us to see a kiritaki’s entire recovery journey, giving us a better understanding of whether their recovery plan is working.
+• We're creating more effective tools to measure kiritaki progress.
+Providers will have access to two compulsory Patient Reported Outcome Measure (PROM)s that will allow us to see the entire recovery journey for a kiritaki.

 These changes were developed after extensive consultation with suppliers, providers and the wider sexual violence sector.